 Technically, enthusiasm isn’t a skill, but it will go a long way towards helping you perform well at work.
 For example, it is part of being able to ‘motivate and encourage others on your team’, which is one of the skills that recruiters at Associated British Foods have on their wishlists.

 TARGETjobs tip: Think back to what originally made you look into careers in logistics or supply chain.
 Do some further research into the industry (about the latest innovations, collaborations between companies and any news related to the employer you’re applying to) to show you really are keen.
-Look further than the employer’s own website.
+Look further than the employer’s own website; industry-specific publications and websites, as well as employers’ pages on social media, are good places to do further research.

 Logistics and supply chain skill #6: analysis, judgement and decision-making